graphprotocol/everest/contracts/README.md

 ## Current Contract Addresses
 See `addresses.json`

-## Deploying to Ropsten
+## Deploying
-1. Deploy new contracts to Ropsten with `truffle deploy --network ropsten`.
-Truffle stores the addresses for networks, so if you are trying to re-deploy you may have to run `truffle deploy --reset --network ropsten`
+1. Deploy new contracts to Ropsten with `yarn deploy-ropsten`.
+Mainnet is `yarn deploy-mainnet`.
 2. Get the new contract addresses from the deployment.
 They are logged in the terminal output from deploying.
 Put these contract addresses into `addresses.json`